ongres/stackgres/doc/content/en/06-crd-reference/03-sgpostgresconfig/_index.md

 description: Details about SGPostgresConfig configurations
 ---

-A PostgreSQL configuration CR represent the configuration of a specific PostgreSQL major version.
+The `SGPostgresConfig` custom resource represents the PostgreSQL configuration.

-Have a look at [postgresqlco.nf](https://postgresqlco.nf) to help you tune and optimize your PostgreSQL configuration.
+> Have a look at [postgresqlco.nf](https://postgresqlco.nf) to help you tune and optimize your PostgreSQL configuration.

 ___